trustgraph-ai/trustgraph/README.md

 - `chunker-recursive` - Accepts text documents and uses LangChain recursive chunking algorithm to produce smaller text chunks.
+- `chunker-token` - Chunks texts documents by a chosen amount of tokens.
 - `embeddings-hf` - A service which analyses text and returns a vector embedding using one of the HuggingFace embeddings models.
 - `embeddings-ollama` - A service which analyses text and returns a vector